linux-dev-arch/ALTROM/README.md

 * Reboot by using watchdog timer reset.

 ##  What Does It DO?
-* Rn the Payload boots up and toggles the keypad backlight using the LEFT and RIGHT keys
+* The Payload boots up and toggles the keypad backlight using the LEFT and RIGHT keys
 * Reboots when # key is pressed.
 * Powers off when usb cable is disconnected.